-Even disregarding all the scandals and questionable gender politics that have been inherent in Buddhism since its beginnings, Buddhism is a religion or school of spirituality that was created for men by men.
+Buddhism is a religion or school of spirituality that was created for men by men.
 It is a patriarchy in one of its purest forms.

-This is reflected in a number of ways, but is no more apparent to me than the way that the heart states are taught and expressed through it.
+This is reflected in a number of ways, but is no more apparent to me than the way that the heart states are understood, taught and expressed through it.

 Recognising Power Imbalances

-If you are a man reading this, you may not be aware of this, but there is a huge part of a woman’s system that is built around purely surviving.
-To avoid being destroyed by the power imbalance that we live in, we have had to adopt coping mechanisms that men don’t have to think about.
+If you are a man reading this, you may not be aware of this, but there is a huge part of a woman’s system that is built around surviving social interactions.
+To avoid being completely oppressed by the power imbalance that everyone lives within, women have had to adopt coping mechanisms that men don’t have to think about.
 Women are constantly appeasing, accommodating, changing their truth, coping, absorbing abuse and more.
+This is an incredibly draining experience to be in and it takes a huge amount of energy to maintain.

-Written into my heart is the fact that if you get any group of women together in a safe space and start to talk about sexual abuse, every single one of them will have a story that usually starts, ‘it’s not a big deal, but…’ after which they will reveal some sexual abuse that happened to them that is in fact always a big deal.
+Written into my heart is the fact that if you get any group of women together in a safe space and start to talk about sexual abuse, every single one of them will have a story that usually starts, ‘it’s not a big deal, but…’ after which they will reveal some sexual abuse that happened to them that is in fact a big deal.

 “Cool Girls never get angry; they only smile in a chagrined, loving manner and let their men do whatever they want.
 Go ahead, shit on me, I don’t mind, I’m the Cool Girl.”
 Gone Girl, by Gillian Flynn